 Linking model with plate nesting data

-An additional benefit of eShare implementation has been the ability to link the application with the Nestix plate nesting software used at the yard.
+An additional benefit of eShare implementation has been the ability to link the application with the CADMATIC plate nesting software used at the yard.
 This has enabled Scheepswerf Slob to track the hull building process accurately.
-See pictures below.
+See the pictures below.

-“With this link between eShare and our Nestix we can see exactly what parts have been imported and cut.
+“With this link between eShare and nesting software we can see exactly what parts have been imported and cut.
 Everyone can check the progress without the need to request this information from elsewhere.
 We also can see the Lloyd inspection number of the plate,” explains Paul.

 Keeping track of blocks and projects

 eShare is also applied at Scheepswerf Slob to track the progress of blocks and projects and to facilitate inspection of parts by the foreman on site.

 “Tracking the blocks and projects means that all the managers, directors, engineers and project leaders are kept up to date.
 When everything is visible, it greatly reduces the amount of questions and uncertainties,” says Paul.

 Every construction part in the building process is assigned a status, with separate visual styles for all the steps it goes through before it is placed onboard the yacht.
 With the new 2019T2 version of eShare it is even possible to select multiple objects and simultaneously assign a status.

 “Overall, we are very happy with the eShare integration.
 It is easy to use and greatly reduces the amount of emails required.
 Our production people can now see the status of the parts they need to work with,” Paul sums up the contribution eShare has made.